Worldwide Engagement for Digitizing Biocollections

 How can I get involved as a biocollection curator?

-Host an event onsite at your biocollection during the WeDigBio 2020 event (October 15–18).
-Register your event with us by following the link on the wedigbio.org homepage in the lead-up to that October event so that we can provide updates to you, as well as tattoos and/or stickers to hand out to participants.
+Host an event onsite at your biocollection during the WeDigBio events (one in April and one in October each year).
+Register your event with us by following the link on the wedigbio.org homepage in the lead-up to the event so that we can provide updates to you, as well as tattoos and/or stickers to hand out to participants.

 How can I get involved as a teacher?

-Dedicate a class period or at-home work to WeDigBio activities during the Lite event (April 16–19) or the full-strength event (October 15–18).
+Dedicate a class period or at-home work to WeDigBio activities.
 Use the lesson plans at wedigbio.org or create your own and share it at the site.
-If you are assigning it during the full-strength event, register your event by following the link on the wedigbio.org homepage in the lead-up to the October event so that we can provide updates to you, as well as tattoos and/or stickers to hand out to students.
-No tattoos or stickers will be sent out during the WeDigBio Lite 2020 event.
+If you are assigning it, register your exercise as an event so that we can provide updates to you, as well as tattoos and/or stickers to hand out to students.

 Who can participate as an onsite event host?